healthykitchen101/healthykitchen101.com/water-filters/reviews/best/brita-vs-pur.md

 In this **Brita vs. PUR** water filtering guide, we want to lay that debate to rest once and for all.

+Brita and PUR are the two names that immediately come to mind wherever home water filtering is concerned.

+Both companies are veterans in the business with decades of experience.
+In all of that time, they have both built reputations as dependable, quality suppliers of household filtering systems.
+But considering their apparent parity, it can be hard to choose a company to stick with.

+In this **Brita vs. PUR** water filtering guide, we want to lay that debate to rest once and for all.

 Why You Should Get a Home Water Filtration System
 -------------------------------------------------